-Vote for climate action

-- a) Signal our expectation for companies to report on their carbon footprint, and for the world's largest greenhouse gas (GHG) emitters to set an ambition to achieve net zero by 2050 or sooner - b) Vote in favour of thoughtful shareholder proposals and submit proposals of our own to accelerate corporate action on climate change.
+- 6. Vote for climate action - a) Signal our expectation for companies to report on their carbon footprint, and for the world's largest greenhouse gas (GHG) emitters to set an ambition to achieve net zero by 2050 or sooner - b) Vote in favour of thoughtful shareholder proposals and submit proposals of our own to accelerate corporate action on climate change. - 7.
 Engage with companies on net zero Implement an engagement strategy that is consistent with our ambition for all assets under management to achieve net zero emissions by 2050 or sooner.
 Our active membership in CA100+ is a core element of our plan to align corporate strategies with a net zero future.

 CA100+ is a collective effort to engage the world's 167 largest corporate GHG emitters, supported by investors that collectively manage more than USD 68 trillion.
 BNPP AM serves as lead or co-lead investor with ten companies in CA100+, and actively supports 10 other dialogues in Europe, North America and Asia.
 Our CA100+ engagements include electric utilities, oil & gas and aviation, three industries that are critical for bringing about energy transition.
-We are helping to lead a broader effort focused on corporate climate lobbying.

-Advocate for NZ 2050 aligned climate policy Play an active role in advocating for net zero aligned policy, and seek to ensure that any relevant direct and indirect policy advocacy that we undertake is supportive of achieving global net zero emissions by 2050 or sooner.
+8. Advocate for NZ 2050 aligned climate policy Play an active role in advocating for net zero aligned policy, and seek to ensure that any relevant direct and indirect policy advocacy that we undertake is supportive of achieving global net zero emissions by 2050 or sooner.